Return to site

 Coronacrisis is like an enzyme that stimulates creativity and innovation.

-Business leadership must anticipate this dynamic because the end of the crisis is an opportunity.
+Business leadership must anticipate in favor of this dynamic because the end of the crisis is an opportunity.

 There are lots of "less" to consider on the way back on stage: less waste, less burn-out, less default, less complexity in processes, less time consuming reporting, less lead time, less marketing lead in the bin....
 In the lockdown exit, enterprises should experiment changes in the way they produce, operate, interact and serve their customers.